go1com/go1d/readme.md

 - How to develop Go1d locally and add changesets
 - How to link across repos
 - How to run tests
-- How to develop component stories
+- How to develop component stories in Storybook
-- How to develop design documentation
+- How to develop the docs-site in the subdirectory project `./docs-site` with its own dependencies.
+See [docs-site/README.md](https://code.go1.com.au/go1d/GO1D/-/blob/master/docs-site/README.md)

 ## Maintainers